cassandrale179/xpiri/README.md

 2. There is actually a separate zip file where I wrote most of the code for the Google Assistant, which is contain in the xpiri-agent.zip file
 3. To test this app on local phone, create account on Dialogflow and import the xpiri-agent.zip
+4. Log onto the gmail account associated with Dialogflow, and said "Talk to my test app"